How to Replace a uPVC Window Seal

 Step 1

-If you find that you’re struggling to pull part of it away, use your builder’s knife to pry a section away from the window and then pull the rest away by hand.
+If you find that you’re struggling to pull away the old seal, then use your utility knife to gently pry a section to help get you started.

 Step 2

 Once the old rubber seal has been removed, you will need to inspect the window frame for any obstructions.
-Sometimes you might find that there are some melted bits of uPVC in the corners.
+Sometimes you might find there excess pieces of uPVC in the corners.

 If so, you should chip away at these to remove them before installing your new seal, and they may prevent the window from completely sealing properly.
 You want to be sure that you can push your rubber seal into its slot around the window.